 * Students currently enrolled in any two or four year undergraduate, or any post-graduate program

 * Detail-oriented, with the ability to be resourceful and work independently

 * Strong analytical, writing, organizational, planning and management skills

 * Proficient in Microsoft Office Suite and G-Suite

 * Exceptional interpersonal skills and ability to work effectively with others

 * Knowledge of how a bill becomes a law

-The internship is unpaid and located in Washington, DC with the potential for some travel.
-To apply, please send a resume and cover letter to email@example.com with the subject line, “Summer Internship,” no later than April 15th, 2020.
+This internship is unpaid and part time, with schedule negotiable.
+Due to COVID-19 this internship will be remote and applicants will need to have access to a sufficient work space, computer, and internet connection.
+To apply, please send a resume and cover letter to email@example.com with the subject line, “Summer Internship,” no later than August 26th, 2020.

 Rise is an equal opportunity employer and encourages all qualified applications to apply regardless of disability, sex or sexual orientation, race or national or ethnic origin, age, religion or belief, gender identity or re-assignment, protected veteran status (if applicable), or any other characteristic protected by law.